 In the world of education, Brad sees improvisation as a vehicle to deliver the message that school can be fun – serious fun – while conveying curriculum in a way that promotes creative thinking, collaboration, acceptance and motivation.

 In general terms, he sees improv as practice for life, as a safe environment to take risks and as a conduit to the realization of one’s full creative potential.

 In his personal life, Brad is a professional photographer.
-In 2001, with fellow Kidprov’r, Shawn, they formed the Christian improv troupe, HIMprov, which performs monthly shows at Bent Tree Bible Fellowship as well as performing for various churches and organizations across the North Texas area.
-Just recently, HIMprov merged with the Milwaukee improv troupe, Fish Sticks, to form a national organization dedicated to clean comedy.
+In 2001, with fellow Kidprov’r, Shawn, they formed the Christian improv troupe, HIMprov, which performed monthly shows at Bent Tree Bible Fellowship as well as for various churches and organizations across the North Texas area.
+In 2015, HIMprov merged with the Milwaukee improv troupe, Fish Sticks, to form a national organization dedicated to clean comedy.

 For as long as he can remember (and maybe before that), Shawn has had but one broad and unmoving goal in life – he wants to make people laugh.
 He has spent the majority of his years, both professionally and personally, pursuing this goal.
 As a child he learned that his sense of humor not only got him some attention, it seemed to have an observable effect on those around him.
 When people laughed, they seemed relaxed and happy, if only for a minute or two.
 He learned quickly that laughter touched people, made their lives lighter, and for some… brought healing.